MicrosoftDocs/VBA-Docs/api/Access.DoCmd.Hourglass.md

 ## Remarks

-You can use the **Hourglass** method to change the mouse pointer to an image of an hourglass (or another icon you've chosen) while a procedure is running.
+Use the **Hourglass** method to change the mouse pointer to an image of an hourglass (or another icon you've chosen) while a procedure is running.
 This method can provide a visual indication that the procedure is running.
 This is especially useful when a procedure takes a long time to run.

 You often use this method if you've turned echo off by using the **Echo** method.
 When echo is off, Microsoft Access suspends screen updates until the macro is finished.